tad1/Plastic-SCM/Adding Unity Project/Adding New Project/Adding New Project.md

 Firstly, open **Unity Hub**, and make sure that you are logged in.
 ![[Adding Unity Project/Adding New Project/1.png]]

-Next, open new or existing Unity project.
+Next, open a new or an existing Unity project.
 Select `Window` in Unity Editor.
 ![[Adding Unity Project/Adding New Project/2.png]]